mycobactopia-org/MTBseq-nf/README.md

 # Benefits of the Nextflow wrapper

+- Fine-grained control over resource allocation (CPU/Memory/Storage)
-- Reliance of bioconda for installing packages
+- Reliance of bioconda and biocontainers for installing packages for reproducibility
-- Reproducibility via containers
 - Ease of use on a range of infrastructure (cloud/on-prem clusters/local machine)
 - Resumability for failed processes
-- Centralized location for specifying
+- Centralized locations for specifying
-    - Hardware requirements
+    - Hardware requirements (`conf/standard.config`)
-    - Software requirements ( MTBseq version )
+    - Software requirements (`conf/docker.config` or `conf/conda.config`)
-    - MTBseq parameters
+    - MTBseq parameters (`conf/global_parameters.config`)
-- Dedicated user interface for all parameters (for wider audience)
+- Dedicated user interface for all parameters for wider audience (`nextflow_schema.json`)
+- Explicit rather than the implicit options (`conf/global_parameters.config`)
+- Ability to analyze genomes in **parallel** as well as in **batch**

 # Usage

 ## Nextflow command line